Getting Started as a Student

 Orientation and Welcome Activities

 Check out the beginning of the semester events and activities to welcome new graduate students to Virginia Tech's Blacksburg campus.
-Visit the GLC Weekly blog post and Graduate Life Center event calendar to learn about events througout the year.
+Visit the GLC Weekly blog to learn about events througout the year.
 Though these events are designed with Blacksburg students in mind, all graduate students are welcome to attend.

-National Capital Region students should visit the Northern Virginia Center's website to learn about events happening in that area.
+Students in the greater Washington, D.C. metro area should visit the D.C.
+Area website and the Hokie One Stop page to learn about events happening in that area.

 Participate in Graduate Student Orientation.
 Attendance is optional, but encouraged.
 Register here.